-- Visitors, tourists, students and diplomats who lawfully reside in the United States in a non-qualified status and are not exempt from the immigrant restrictions; - Undocumented immigrants such as individuals who entered the country as temporary residents and overstayed their visa or who entered without a visa: - Aliens who have applied for eligible status but who have not been approved.
+- Visitors, tourists, students and diplomats who lawfully reside in the United States in a non-qualified status and are not exempt from the immigrant restrictions; - Undocumented immigrants such as individuals who entered the country as temporary residents and overstayed their visa or who entered without a visa; - Aliens who have applied for eligible status but who have not been approved.
 An exception is battered spouses and children with a military connection; and

-- Aliens whose status is questionable or unverified; and - The children of any of these individuals even those under the age of 18.
+- Aliens whose status is questionable or unverified; and - The children of any of these individuals even those under the age of 18. - Those admitted under color of law.